MaaAssistantArknights/maa-cli/README-EN.md

 the schema of MaaCore config file is [`asst.schema.json`](./maa-cli/schemas/asst.schema.json);
 the schema of CLI config file is [`cli.schema.json`](./maa-cli/schemas/cli.schema.json);

-With the help of JSON schema, you can get auto completion and validation in some editors with plugins.
+With the help of JSON schema, you can get auto-completion and validation in some editors with plugins.